 - You can use open source multi-cloud client libraries such as jclouds and libcloud to help integrate APIs between Google Cloud and other cloud services.

 - Google Cloud offers ways to transfer data from Amazon Web Services (AWS), such as Storage Transfer Service and Cloud Monitoring and Cloud Logging.
 You can export the logs to BigQuery for further analysis.

 - Pub/Sub is a global service, and your applications don't need to know in which region Pub/Sub queues exist.
 You can publish messages or subscribe to globally available topics.
 With Google Cloud, client apps need to be aware of only a single set of IP addresses and ports.
 For other cloud providers queues might be specific to a region.
 If that's so, when you deploy apps across multiple regions, client apps need to be aware of the endpoints for every region.
 Keeping track of the endpoints can be cumbersome, especially if you add services from new regions.

 Example architecture for Google Cloud combined with another cloud provider

 The following diagram illustrates a hybrid architecture including GCP and other cloud providers.

 - Messages are exchanged between Pub/Sub and other public clouds.
 Pub/Sub provides a global endpoint and can act as a message hub between clouds, because applications don't need to know in which region the message queues actually exist.

-- Instances of Monitoring Agent are installed in virtual machines of other public clouds to collect metrics about CPU utilization, memory usage, process information, and so on.
-Stackdriver monitors resource usage across hybrid cloud environments.
+- Instances of the Cloud Monitoring agent are installed in virtual machines of other public clouds to collect metrics about CPU utilization, memory usage, process information, and so on.
+Cloud Monitoring monitors resource usage across hybrid cloud environments.